-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Professional Liability Insurance in Southaven

-Professional Liability Insurance Risk Factors in Southaven
+About Professional Liability Insurance in Southaven, MS

 Professional liability insurance coverage in Mississippi is built around claims that a client says arose from negligent acts, errors, omissions, or failure to perform professional services as promised.
 In practical terms, that means the policy is designed to help with negligence claims coverage, defense costs coverage, and settlements and judgments coverage when the dispute is about professional work rather than a physical loss.
 The product also addresses errors and omissions insurance in Mississippi exposures, including misrepresentation and breach of contract coverage when the contract dispute is tied to professional services.
 Because Mississippi is regulated by the Mississippi Insurance Department, the policy form and endorsements matter, and coverage details can vary by carrier, industry, limits, deductible, and retroactive date on a claims-made policy.

-Mississippi does not have a single universal professional liability mandate in the data provided, so requirements vary by industry and business size.
+Mississippi does not have a single universal professional liability mandate, so requirements vary by industry and business size.
 That makes policy review especially important for consultants, accountants, architects, IT firms, attorneys, engineers, insurance agents, real estate agents, financial advisors, and healthcare providers working in Jackson, Gulfport, Hattiesburg, Tupelo, or other Mississippi cities.
 Coverage is typically triggered by a claim filed during the policy period, even if the work happened earlier, so tail coverage and retroactive dates can be important when changing carriers.
 A claim can still be groundless and the defense may still cost money, which is why the legal defense piece is central to this coverage in Mississippi.

 Coverage Included